 Keeping track of the temperature is crucial since a low temperature can halt photosynthesis, and too high can halt mineral absorption.

-Prepping the Soil/Potting Mix
+Preparing the Soil/Potting Mix for Bromeliad

 There is plenty of potting mixes available in the market for Bromeliads.
 However, we’ve covered you if you want to make your mix.